uuupah/pain27_kb/README.md

 *prime layout*

 Electronics isn't my forte (hence why meltyburrito made the pcb for me) so I'm going to direct you to [this guide](https://github.com/CampAsAChamp/LetsSplitWindowsGuide/blob/master/Flashing%20Firmware.md) to flash your pro micro with your layout.
 The process is identical, but since there is only one pcb, skip the mentions of eeprom files in part 3 step 5 and steps 11 through 16.

+# finishing up

+I recommend grabbing [ek switch hitter](https://elitekeyboards.com/switchhitter.php) to test each of your switches and function keys individually.
+If everything is working at this point, congratulations!
+I've made about fifteen custom keyboards and I've never been able to get them work first time.
+If not, don't fret.
+Pop the back open and inspect your soldering.
+Look for poor or missing joints, reversed diodes, or damage to the pcb or pro micro.
+Try reinstalling the firmware (perhaps the opposite of what you used first time as a check). if neither of these work, try desoldering and replacing the problem switch.
+If you're still having issues, try asking the mechanical keyboards discord for advice.

+~~ note ~~

+This guide makes no mention of the backlighting and underglow because I'm writing the guide the night after completing my final board, and I haven't yet updated the firmware to support either yet.
+I will be updating this readme and the firmware files in the near future.